Billwee/Responsive-Portfolio/README.md

 ## Overview

-In this assignment I implemented media queries into my first portfolio page.
-Images now stack and text boxes become smaller depending on the display size of the webpage.
+In this assignment, I implemented media queries into my first portfolio page.
+Images now stack and text boxes become smaller depending on the size of the display.

 ## Deployment